How Do You Prove Security Awareness Is Working?

 • Overall program averages may look healthy while risk persists

-This is why mature awareness programs track repeat clicker reduction over time, not just overall failure rates.
+This is why mature awareness programs track repeat clicker reduction over time in addition to overall failure rates.

 The goal isn’t to shame individuals but to understand whether the program is reducing concentrated human risk.